Beach Reads: What They Are, Their History, and 6 New Books

 Discover the history of beach reads and summer reading and get six book recommendations.

-The History of Beach Reads & Summering Reading
+A Brief History of Beach Reads

 I found an article by Katy Waldman in The New Yorker, The Invention of the “Beach Read,” that I highly recommend you read.